hughes/minibar/README.md

 Basic Usage
 -----------

 The only required parameter is a function that returns a value in [0 ..
-1], which represents the filled ratio of the progres bar.
+1], which represents the filled ratio of the progress bar.

     from minibar import MiniBar
     from time import sleep